jeffreyadams/atlasofliegroups-docs/_sources/library/axis/types.txt

 CartanClass
 ++++++++++++

+``CartanClass`` represents class of Cartan subgroups within an inner class.

 For a specific real group :math:`G = Sp(4,R)`, one can ask **atlas** what are the Cartan classes that are in the same inner class::

     atlas> set G = Sp(4,R)